Skip to main contentSkip to navigation

 Is SalvageData Legit?

-SalvageData is a real data recovery company that performs legitimate recovery work.
-Their website publishes technical advice that contradicts established storage engineering, including instructions to run CHKDSK on drives with confirmed hardware errors, format failing drives, use failed disks as RAID hot spares, and execute Windows bootloader commands on SD cards.
-Their pricing is quote-based with non-refundable evaluation fees.
+SalvageData is a real company that performs legitimate data recovery work.
+Their website publishes technical advice that contradicts established storage engineering, including instructions to run CHKDSK on drives with confirmed hardware errors and use failed disks as RAID hot spares.
+Their pricing is quote-based with non-refundable evaluation fees of $200-$240.

 Louis Rossmann